neziRzz/CTF_Writeups/Flare-on 2024/wu.md

   return 0i64;
 }
 ```
-- So instead of reading the assembly to know what those syscalls does, I wrote a shellcode loader in C and use `strace` to trace the loader instead
+- So instead of reading the assembly to know what those syscalls do, I wrote a shellcode loader in C and use `strace` to trace the loader instead

 ![image](https://github.com/user-attachments/assets/6bc8f629-b88d-4052-ac27-3aa234526250)